 Which glue-on broadheads should I buy?
-Several brands come instantly to mind, and it's only fair to start with the old timers in the industry like Zwickey, Ace, and Hill.
+Several brands come instantly to mind, and it's only fair to start with the old timers in the industry like Zwickey, Ace Archery, and Howard Hill.

 The Ace two-blade broadhead enjoys a loyal following.

 Howard Hill broadheads, like Howard Hill bows, have a following of bowhunters with a fierce loyalty to the old-time tradition and legendary accomplishments of one of the greatest archers of all time, Howard Hill.
 These broadheads have a long and colorful history, and die-hard Hill fans are certain to make them a part of their traditional set-up.
 They're a bit tricky to sharpen, but they are an old time classic with a long and revered history.

 Howard Hill broadheads have as rich a history as the man for whom they're named.

 What about the old Bear Greenheads?
 No article about glue-on broadheads would be complete without the mention of Fred Bear's 'Greenheads,' but we're sorry to say, these venerable heads are no longer in production.
 Too bad...
 They were one of the best broadheads of all time and many bowhunters are still stalking their prey with quivers full of arrows tipped with their trusted old friend, the Bear Greenhead.

 Now, what about the more recent entries in the glue-on broadhead market?
 Broadheads like Magnus Classic, Woodsman, and Grizzly?